How to Get Your Child to Respect You Enough to Listen to You.

 In the case of parents versus children keep in mind how you struggled with your parent's demands or at the very least did not understand or agree with the point of a particular discussion.
 Take a moment to relive a conversation where you felt frustrated by your parents or teachers impulsive or accusatory reaction, and try not to repeat it.
 Take it slow.
 Children tend to respect those who make an effort to engage with them in an undertone of respectful inquiry.
 They feel heard and acknowledged therefore they are prompted to respond honestly and accordingly.
 The idea is to give the child an opportunity to learn rather than feel attacked for which they will learn nothing.
 It may take time but respectful and genuine transmission between parent and child is a must for regaining the position of parent and teacher.

 If you have no intention of sticking with the program don't even start.
 You will do more harm than good.

 Hold on tight, it's going to be a bumpy ride!

 Never forget that you are talking to someone who is not you.
-They do not share your viewpoints or maturity.
-Change takes a long time and should be addressed in small portions.
+They do not always share your viewpoints because they lack the maturity to understand them.

 Give it time.
-Don't expect your child to change toward you overnight cause it's not going to happen.
-Stick with it because the respect and honor they will eventually give is well worth the effort.
+Don't expect your child to change toward you overnight.
+Remember your role in establishing the precedent so modify your behavior first.
+Stick with it because the respect and honor they will eventually give is well worth the time and effort.